albatrocity/fullbloods/src/lyrics/bump-on-the-head.md

 Gonna use the dryer now
 Gonna dry the sheets and towels
 But there is something disconnected
-I can’t ignore the way I left it
+I can't ignore the way I left it
 Metal hose hangs near the vent
-Metal shelf above it’s bent
+Metal shelf above it's bent
-As I’m completing my correction
+As I'm completing my correction
 I start bleeding

 That bump on the head
-split my now and then
+Split my now and then
-Breaking my blues
 Turning my fingers red
 That bump on the head
-gave me justice for
+Gave me justice for
-wishing that I was dead
+Wishing that I was dead

 Little kid composure shook
-Little nick was all it took
+Little pain was all it took
 For my little world to feel its edges
 And a change in my perspective

+That bump on the head
+Split my now and then
+Turning my fingers red
+That bump on the head
+Gave me justice for
+Wishing that I was dead

 Wonder what message I would've sent
 Being vindictive to myself